With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Newcastle United

-After winning their first major domestic trophy for 70 years and automatically qualifying for the Conference League, Newcastle's season has already been a memorable one - but their excellent league position left them wanting more.
+After winning their first major domestic trophy for 70 years and automatically qualifying for the Conference League, Newcastle's season was already a memorable one - but their excellent league form delivered their main goal.

 The Magpies secured Champions League qualification despite losing on the final day, completing another excellent season under the tutelage of Eddie Howe.